 There’s a statistical theory that if you gave a million monkeys typewriters and set them to work, they’d eventually come up with the complete works of Shakespeare.
 Thanks to the Internet, we now know this isn’t true.

 – Ian Hart

 As you know, the Internet can be a fascinating and frustrating place.
 Someone once said that finding something on the Internet is like taking a drink from a fire hose.
-If you Google the word insurance, you’ll end up with over two hundred million hits.
+If you Google the word insurance, you’ll end up with over 3 billion hits.
 At least that’s how many you’ll get today… Who knows how many you’ll get tomorrow.

 We’ll let you decide.

 Many of the websites devoted to the lighter side of insurance feature the now-classic funny showing things people actually wrote on their automobile insurance claim forms.
 To refresh your memory:

 - The guy was all over the road.
 I had to swerve a number of times before I hit him.

 - I saw a slow moving, sad faced old gentleman as he bounced off the roof of my car.

 - Coming home I drove into the wrong house and collided with a tree I don’t have.